 TRANSFORM OVERALL CULTURE

 So, staff and corporate partners have got together to create exciting non-dues revenue projects.
 While we’re at it, why not bring in the board as a source of industry knowledge, trends and needs?
-What about the volunteers, and the members?
-Instead of treating the various arms of your association like independent parts of the same machine, think of them as interconnecting cogs which turn smoothest when fitted together.
+What about volunteers and members?
+Instead of treating the various arms of your association like independent parts of the same machine, think of them as interconnecting cogs, which turn smoothest when fitted together.

 MAKE PROJECTS STAND OUT FROM THE CROWD

 When it comes to non-dues revenue, silo culture translates into projects being developed in various departments with a total lack of communication between them.
 This creates a barrage of disconnected offerings from an association and industry partners, instead of streamlined, coherent output.

 Imagine the familiar situation of going to the grocery store for toothpaste and seeing fifty varieties with little distinction between the brands.
 How likely are you to walk out feeling confident you’ve bought the best toothpaste for your needs?
 Not very!
 This is what it feels like for members overwhelmed by too many overlapping products and services offered by your organization through different departments or individuals.
 Members are busy professionals with no time to sift through irrelevant offerings.